RoboticCheese/goulash/README.md

 And that cookbook can be used to examine cookbook version data:

-    cv := cookbook_version.New(cb, "0.1.0") // Or your cookbook and version string
+    cv, err := cookbook_version.New(cb, "0.1.0") // Or your cookbook and version string
     fmt.Print(cv.License)
     fmt.Print(cv.TarballFileSize)
     fmt.Print(cv.Version)